optimumpr/Optogram/README.md

 - Unlock premium app icons for anybody
 - Add toggle setting in Chat Settings to send large photos (2560px instead of 1280px)

+## NOTES

+In order to have reliable notifications, it may be necessary to set battery optimization to Not optimized for Mercurygram (no, it won't use more battery).

+Background Connections setting is not necessary and uses lot of battery, so please disable it when you use UnifiedPush.

+If you set Battery optimization to Not optimized, Keep-Alive Service will be not necessary.

+See [dontkillmyapp](https://dontkillmyapp.com/) for more information.

+If you can't/want set Battery optimization to Not optimized and you don't receive notifications after a while (more than 30 minutes) please enable Keep-Alive Service instead.

 ## Current Maintainers

 - [drizzt](https://github.com/drizzt)